jhajek/Linux-text-book-part-1/Chapter-07/chapter-07.md

 The second family of editors differs from the first in that they were created after X was fully implemented and are fully screen oriented, menu driven and have no concepts of what vi and emacs do in the way of line editor functions.
 There is a second sub-category of screen editors called GUI editors.

+#### GNU Nano

+[GNU Nano](https://en.wikipedia.org/wiki/GNU_nano "Nano") was created in 2000 as a GPL replacement for a common non-free text editor that had come from the University of Washington called PINE.
+The design in simpler than vim and has become a popular alternative.
+Nano relies on using the *Control* key in combination with other keys for action.
+For example ```^O``` to save and ```^X``` to quit a file--these commands are listed at the bottom of the screen.
+Unlike vim, there are no modes, so you are always in *insert* mode and can use the arrow keys and type as if you were in a regular GUI based text editor.

 #### JOE

 [JOE - Joe's own editor](https://en.wikipedia.org/wiki/Joe%27s_Own_Editor "JOE") was released back in 1991 as a simplified editor based on the [WordStar](https://en.wikipedia.org/wiki/WordStar "WordStar") key bindings.
 WordStar was one of the first word-processors released initially back in 1978.
 JOE is a very basic editor and very small in size.
 It is often used in Linux distros as the shell in the recovery or read-only mode because of its small size.